Page generated from: QuickStart_v4.4.md

 Use for: Lists, tables, structured data

-For long text (descriptions, licenses, etc.), use text blocks:
+For long text (descriptions, licenses, etc.), use text groups:

 [APP_INFO]